angusgee/proompt-cat/README.md

 npm install -g proompt-cat
 ```

-2. Now you should be able to run the script from any folder.
+2. Now you should be able to run the script from any project folder.

 ```bash
 proompt-cat